pulumi/docs/pulumi-hugo/themes/default/content/resources/how-to-start-building-a-self-service-infrastructure-platform-kubernetes/index.md

 ---
-# Name of the webinar.
+# Name of the event, <= 60 characters
-title: "Build a self-service infrastructure platform on Kubernetes"
+title: Build a self-service infrastructure platform on Kubernetes
-meta_desc: "Use OSS tools like Pulumi, Backstage, Kubernetes, and Flux for GitOps to build an internal developer platform that provisions cloud environments."
+meta_desc: Use OSS tools like Pulumi, Backstage, Kubernetes, and Flux for GitOps to build an internal developer platform that provisions cloud environments.
+meta_image:

 # A featured webinar will display first in the list.
 featured: false

-# If the video is pre-recorded or live.
-pre_recorded: false

-# If the video is part of the PulumiTV series.
-Setting this value to true will list the video in the "PulumiTV" section.
-pulumi_tv: false

-# The preview image will be shown on the list page.
-preview_image: ""

 # Webinars with unlisted as true will not be shown on the webinar list
 unlisted: false